 With that extensive commentary out of the way, here’s our 1-Day Epcot Itinerary with Genie+ and Lightning Lanes…

-Debate paying $11 per person for individual ride Lightning Lane access at 9 am or 11 am, but decide against it.
+Debate paying $14 per person for individual ride Lightning Lane access, but decide against it.
 You’ll succeed next time, you tell yourself.

-7:01 am – Book Test Track via Genie+ with a Lightning Lane return window of 11 am to 12 pm.
+7:01 am – Book Remy’s Ratatouille Adventure via Genie+ with a Lightning Lane return window of 9 am to 10 am.

-11:15 am – Finish Frozen Ever After and backtrack to World Discovery.
+9:15 am – Finish Frozen Ever After and head towards the France pavilion.

-11:30 am – Do Test Track via Lightning Lane (Genie+ ride reservation).
+9:30 am – Do Remy’s Ratatouille Adventure via Lightning Lane (Genie+ ride reservation).

-11:31 am – Book Soarin’ Around the World via Genie+ with a Lightning Lane return window of 2 pm to 3 pm.
+9:31 am – Book Test Track via Genie+ with a Lightning Lane return window of 2 pm to 3 pm.

-12:15 pm – Stop at La Cava del Tequila or Choza de Margarita for “performance enhancing” drinks that’ll help you experience World Showcase “better.”
+11 am – Rope drop the opening of La Cava del Tequila or Choza de Margarita for “performance enhancing” drinks that’ll help you experience World Showcase “better.”
 For those who prefer beer, stop at Norway for a Carlsberg.